midas-network/covid19-scenario-modeling-hub_archive/data-processed/NCSU-COVSIM/2022-03-13-NCSU-Abstract.md

 We consider two immune classes: fully immune and partially immune.
 Partial immunity is tracked with an indicator variable attached to each agent.
 This changes the transition probabilities when moving through the disease compartments.

+## Initial distribution of susceptibility if available
+### Proportion of people that were infected with Omicron before March 13
+Not available
+### Proportion of people that are naïve at start of projection (not vaccinated or infected)
+Not available
+### Other
+Not available

 ## Initial variant characteristics (including Omicron transmissibility, immune escape, and how uncertainty or non-identifiability was handled)
 Omicron transmissibility was parameterized to be 1.33x more transmissible than seasonal Delta.
 Immune escape was parameterized to be 50%.
 These two results were identified from our Round 12 scenarios.
 The likelihood of hospitalization was parameterized to be 50% that of Delta.
 The probability of